 For beginners not sure of exactly what they need, a set of medium gauge strings (D’Addario mediums are typically .011-.050) can be a good choice as you will find them well-balanced for general styles of play.

 Light strings (D’Addario .010-.046) are typically easier to play with as they take less pressure to fret and bend.
 Lead players and beginners enjoy light strings for this very reason.
 While they are more likely to suddenly break, they are important for vintage guitars as they exert less tension on the guitar’s neck.
 Heavy strings (D’Addario .012-.054) are superb for powerful, aggressive strumming and low tunings, so guitarists playing heavy rock and metal will benefit from heavy strings on their electric guitar.

-When it comes to materials, many metals can be used to make effective electric guitar strings, and all metals have their own unique tonal characteristics and feels.
+When it comes to materials, many metals can be used to make effective strings, and all metals have their own unique tonal characteristics and feels.

 Nickel-plated steel strings tend to be the most popular choice among electric guitarists, as they have a well-balanced tone that works for many different styles.
 Pure nickel strings have a smooth and warm tone good for vintage styles, while stainless steel strings give a very bright and crisp sound.
 There are many other metals, such as chrome, titanium, cobalt, and copper-plated steel, which all have their own properties.